khofstadter/khofstadter.com/README.md

 - do we need disqus?
 - add related links part to each post

+## filter
+- add on hold filter besides oingoing and past

 ## todo
 - add filter to group posts where related links need to be displayed;
 - flyers missing in MPA research organising post